logo

 How to Become a Substitute Teacher with the San Diego School District

-For substitute teaching positions (also known as “visiting teacher” positions in the San Diego Unified School District), you must hold a bachelor’s degree and pass the California Basic Educational Skills Test (CBEST).
-Teacher certification is preferred, but in high-needs areas prospective substitute teachers can apply for an emergency 30-day substitute teaching permit.
+You must hold a bachelor’s degree for substitute teacher (also known as “visiting teacher”) positions in the SDUSD.
+Teacher certification is preferred, but prospective substitute teachers can apply for an emergency 30-day substitute teaching permit in high-needs areas, which requires current enrollment in an accredited four-year institution and satisfying the BSR.
 The substitute permit, which is valid for one year and must be renewed annually, allows substitutes to teach in any of the 42 schools in San Diego County.
 However, substitutes with this permit can only teach for a maximum of 30 days in the same classroom.
 You can view open positions and apply through the district’s website.

 Private and Charter School Teacher Requirements in San Diego

 California law requires that charter school teachers in San Diego hold a current teaching certificate or its equivalent.
 Private schools in San Diego have some latitude to set their own separate requirements for prospective teachers.
 Schools that are not part of the public school system are not required by the state to hire certified teachers but may prefer candidates who hold California teacher certification.
-Take a look at the websites of individual private schools to learn more about specific hiring practices.
+Check with individual private schools to learn more about specific hiring practices.

 The Largest K-12 Schools in San Diego